 - The Prenatal Supplement Trap - the same pattern, applied to pregnancy.

-If a product feels new and exciting, the marketing budget is probably bigger than the research budget.- NAD+ vs AG1: Separating the Science from the Hype - how a category becomes a story before it becomes medicine.
+- NAD+ vs AG1: Separating the Science from the Hype - how a category becomes a story before it becomes medicine.

 You are picking a doctor.
 What is a hormone mill, and how do you spot one?

-The structure of a clinic often tells you the medicine you will get there.- Choosing a Longevity Physician in Philadelphia - red flags for med spas, hormone mills, and one-size protocols, vs the markers of real Medicine 3.0 work.
+- Choosing a Longevity Physician in Philadelphia - red flags for med spas, hormone mills, and one-size protocols, vs the markers of Medicine 3.0 done well.

 - Executive Physicals in Philadelphia: Strategy vs Checkboxes - the binder problem.
 When a $5,000 one-day workup hands you a printout but no relationship.